fablabbcn/fablabbcn-legacy-web/_posts/news-post/2020-06-30-fab-from-home.md

 ![](/uploads/cnc-cover.jpg)

-The Future Learning Unit ([FLU](https://www.instagram.com/futurelearningu/?hl=en)) at Fab Lab Barcelona hasve created the ‘SPML Machine and ‘CNC by the Sea’ - for distributed creating, learning, and building for remote working.
+The Future Learning Unit ([FLU](https://www.instagram.com/futurelearningu/?hl=en)) at Fab Lab Barcelona have created the ‘SPML Machine and ‘CNC by the Sea’ - for distributed creating, learning, and building for remote working.

 ## Remote <s>working</s> learning